 Losing weight is beneficial for the heart and overall health.
 A study published in the American Heart Association journal found that overweight and obese adults who engage in regular activities experience a 30% lower risk of death from cardiovascular disease than those who engage in sedentary behavior.
 These same adults experienced a 30% higher risk of death from cardiovascular disease if they were obese and exercised little or not at all, suggesting that losing weight may significantly reduce your chances of cardiovascular disease.
 “The motivation to lose weight often stems from a variety of influences and is boosted by the enjoyment of ‘cheating meals’ that we non-dieters have,” says Bustillo.
 Don’t drink diet drinks.
 When it comes to eating and drinking, you have two basic options: The Healthy Option and the Fast Food or processed food option.

-To lose weight and keep it off, you can do several different things, including exercising more, using an automated system to lose weight (like the Fitbit Versa 2), eating more nutritious foods and drinks, and sleeping better.
+To lose weight and keep it off, you can do several different things, including exercising more, using a smartwatch to lose weight, eating more nutritious foods and drinks, and sleeping better.
 Sleep is the time when your body regenerates from everyday stresses, illnesses, and damages.
 It is essential to get a good night’s sleep because, without it, our bodies cannot cope with daily stress and responsibilities, especially in our older years.
 It Improves Your Productivity and Mood: Sleep doesn’t only help you be more active throughout the day.

 Exercise can help you lose weight